tongzhou80/pyvectorizer/README.md

 ## Auto Vectorization

+Guiding principle: this transformation is guaranteed safe for all cases and attempts to optimize for common cases.

 We first rule out input loops that are not in ``proper`` form:

 * Loop must be a ``for`` loop over ``range(...)``